saranshbansal/learn-aws/LAST_MINUTE_TIPS.md

 - When your mobile app authenticates with the Identity Provider (IdP) using Amazon Cognito, the token returned from the IdP is passed to Amazon Cognito, which then returns a **Cognito ID** for the user.
 This **Cognito ID** is used to provide a set of temporary, limited-privilege AWS credentials through the Cognito Identity Pool.

 ## Step Functions
 - Max execution duration
     - Standard - 365d
     - Express - 5min
 - Express Workflows do not support activities, job-run (.sync), and Callback patterns.
+- Include a `Catch` block in state machine to capture the errors.
+Then use `ResultPath` block to include each node's input data with its output.

 ## CodeCommit